organize-me/.github/troubleshooting.md

-# troubleshooting
+# Troubleshooting
-Things happen.
-The server will experence issues.
-This file contains a list of common issues.
+Mishaps can occur, and sometimes the server may experience issues.
+To help you get back on track, we have compiled a list of common issues and their solutions:

-1. Did the server shutdown?
-Turn the server back on.
+1. Server Shutdown: If the server has shut down, simply turn it back on to resume normal operation.
-2. Are requests being routed to your server?
-Verify your server's internal IP address didn't change.
-If it did, requests probably aren't being routed to your server.
-Update your routing configuration.
+1. Routing Issues: If requests are not being routed to your server, ensure that your server's internal IP address has not changed.
+If it has, update your routing configuration to allow requests to reach your server.
-3. Did the IP address change?
-In terraform-aws run `terraform plan`.
-If it looks like your IP address changed, run `terraform apply`
+1. IP Address Changes: In the case of IP address changes, run terraform plan in terraform-aws to check if the IP address has indeed changed.
+If it has, run terraform apply to apply the new changes.